 Students who do not reside in the Lamar attendance zone must apply and be approved for a transfer through the HISD Office of School Choice.
-Phase I applications will open on September 10, 2021 and close on November 11, 2021.
 All qualified students who apply during Phase I will be placed in a lottery for the individual programs for which they have applied.
 Qualified Phase I applicants who are not offered a seat will be placed on the waiting list.
-Students who apply during Phase II will be considered in the order that they apply if/when space becomes available.
-Phase III is reserved for students who are not currently enrolled in HISD or for students who do not reside in HISD.
-Current HISD students cannot apply during Phase III and must submit an application before the Phase II deadline.
+We will not accept Phase II applications this year.
+Students currently enrolled in an HISD school must complete an application during the Phase I window.
+Phase I opens on December 14, 2022, and will close on February 2, 2023.
+Phase III is reserved for students who are not currently enrolled in HISD.
+Current HISD students cannot apply during Phase III and must submit an application before the Phase I deadline.